 In november 2012, the first Storm wind farm in Wachtebeke is commissioned.
 It marks the official start of renewable energy generation by Storm.
 The two wind turbines, each with a capacity of 2.5 MW, generate enough electricity annually to power approximately 3,700 households.

 Storm considers open communication and local participation during the construction of wind farms of utmost importance.
 In 2013, local residents get the opportunity to participate for the first time through the Storm CV co-op.
-All in all, 506 local residents invest in windfarm Wachtebeke and windfarm Wielsbeke, the first Storm wind farms, directly contributing to the production of renewable energy.
+All in all, 506 local residents invest in windfarms Wachtebeke and Wielsbeke, the first Storm wind farms.

-In 2013, TINC and Clean Energy Invest join as investors, alongside the continued support from PMV.
+In 2013, investment companies TINC and Clean Energy Invest join Storm as partners.

 Following Wachtebeke, the wind farms in Wielsbeke, Westerlo and Maasmechelen are now operational.
 The total installed capacity reaches 20 MW.
 Storm now supplies nearly 14,000 households with renewable energy.